CHARGEDdev/api-design/userevent.md

 - usereventid (leave out if creating an event and it will return a usereventid, include it when updating)
 - title: title of event
 - description: decription of event
+- startDate: day event starts
 - startTime: start time - timestamp
+- endDate: day event ends (not required)
-- endTime: end time - timestamp
+- endTime: end time - timestamp (not required)
-- startDate: day event starts
-- endDate: day event ends
 - venueTBA: boolean
 - venueName: venue name - String
 - venueAddress: address of venue - String